PrismarineJS/mineflayer/docs/api.md

   gamemode: 0,
   ping: 28,
   entity: entity, // null if you are too far away
-  nameOnTablist: Function // returns a ChatMessage object or null of what that player's name would be on the tablist }
+  nameOnTablist: { toString: Function } | null // returns a ChatMessage object or null of what that player's name would be on the tablist
+}
 ```